 Watch Captain Lynda talk Bass fishing.

 The Lily pads in Lake Monroe is a good place to try this time of year.
-The I-4 shoreline and Mothers Arms are good spawning areas.
-Jig colors should be Pink, Orange or Gold.
-We have the Gold and Captain Joe's Gold Red Rooster ice jigs and Ron's Zip Jigs in stock.
+The I-4 shoreline and Mothers Arms are good spawning areas for pan-fish.
 The deep holes along the 17/92 seawall are good for some big specks.
 You have to put up with the gar biting your minnow though.
 Another good area for specks is Mothers Arms on the NE side of Lake Monroe in 4 to 6 ft of water.
 The marked channel usually turns on this time of year.
 Keep to the edges and cover a lot of water.

 NEW !!
 Daily Reports and Weather